 - Eligibility Questions

 - Accessibility Questions

 What kind of funding opportunities does CAAM offer?

-How large are Media Fund awards?
+How large are the Documentary Fund Open Call and Documentaries for Social Change awards?

 Can I apply for funding for my student film?

 The filmmaker must have sole ownership of the program to be eligible for funding.
 If your school owns rights to the piece, your project is not eligible for funding.

 Do you have to be a US Citizen to apply?

 For Documentary Fund, applicants must be a US citizen or legal US resident however, applicants for Documentaries for Social Change Fund can be based in the U.S. with a valid TAX ID/ ITIN.

 What is a fiscal sponsor and do I need one to apply?